-All sports enthusiasts – aspiring athletes, seasoned pro, or a weekend warrior – have some things in common.
-All of you want to have the best performance possible in whatever sport you are in a while striving to avoid any sports injuries.
+All sports enthusiasts – aspiring athletes, seasoned pros, or weekend warriors – have some things in common.
+All of you want to have the best performance possible in whatever sport you are in while striving to avoid any sports injuries.

 However, life, as we know it, is not perfect and all of us have limitations and sports are not an exception.
 Anyone who is sports-inclined experiences sports-related injuries.
 In other words, sports injuries can be minimized but cannot be entirely avoided.
 That is a proven fact based on several studies in the past.

 The good news, however, is that anyone who is suffering from a sports injury can undergo a physical rehabilitation process even without spending too much time and money going to a physician or a medical doctor that performs a medical procedure for treatment.
 Sports injury treatment by chiropractors is gaining more and more popularity today as an alternative way for sports injury rehabilitation.